riceissa/issarice.com/wiki/advice-for-young-people.md

   things or impress actual/potential mates.
 In the case of (1), I can't really help you (you don't share my values).
 But in the case of (2), I think you ought to introspect more and see if these things are really worth it.

+2020: the hardest thing about careers is how to make enough money to support a wife and kids (if that's what you want). all of this is assuming AI timelines are like 40+ years away. living a minimal single existence is easy just by doing freelance work/working a programming (or other high-paying) job for a small number of years. (i'm still not entirely sure why grognor couldn't do this.) but once you get to wife+kids, everything is much harder, and i still haven't figured this one out. check back in a few more years! :')

 # Finding content online